zalando/restful-api-guidelines/compatibility/Compatibility.md

-Please note that the compatibility guarantees are for the on-the-wire format, i.e. they ensure that consumers relying on the old API definition will work with servers which already implement a newer API definitions, assuming both API designers and client and server implementors adhere to the following rules.
+Please note that the compatibility guarantees are for the on-the-wire format, i.e. they ensure that consumers relying on the old API definition will work with servers which already implement a newer API definition, assuming both API designers and client and server implementors adhere to the following rules.

-(Binary or source compatibility of code generated from an API definition is not covered by this – if you update the definition to a new version, it is expected that code changes are necessary.)
+**Note:** Binary or source compatibility of code generated from an API definition is not covered by these rules.
+If client implementations update their generation process to a new version of the API definition, it has to be expected that code changes are necessary.

 ## {{ book.should }} Prefer Compatible Extensions